TITLE: K-12 SUBJECT AREA TEACHER*

 - Valid New Jersey Instructional Certificate and Subject Area Endorsement or eligibility

-- Valid Teacher of Student with Disabilities Certificate preferred, but not required
+- Valid Teacher of Student with Disabilities Certificate required

 - Demonstrated knowledge of subject specialty and effective teaching methods